Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 Hydroponic Vegetables, Herbs, or Decorative Plants?

 The kinds of plants you can grow under the hydroponic system are many.
 Your choice will depend on your needs.
 If you have easy access to local organic food, you might prefer growing herbs or decorative tropical plants, with some cherry tomatoes thrown in.
-Here are examples of plants already tried and tested:
+Here are examples of plants already tried and tested with hydroponics:

 Indoor Hydroponic Gardening Supplies